-Filippo Grandi became the 11th United Nations High Commissioner for Refugees on 1 January 2016.
+Filippo Grandi is the 11th United Nations High Commissioner for Refugees.

-Born in Milan in 1957, Grandi holds a degree in modern history from the State University in Milan, a BA in Philosophy from the Gregorian University in Rome, as well as an honorary Doctorate from the University of Coventry.
+Grandi holds a degree in modern history from the State University in Milan, a BA in Philosophy from the Gregorian University in Rome and an honorary doctorate from the University of Coventry.

 Text and media 1

 Mandate of the High Commissioner

 Read and download the Mandate of the High Commissioner for Refugees.

 UNHCR Strategic Directions

 UNHCR’s Strategic Directions were launched by the High Commissioner in 2017 and renewed in 2022.
 They guide UNHCR's efforts to achieve a collective and sustainable impact for forcibly displaced and stateless people, and the States and communities that host them.

 UNHCR has been led by 11 High Commissioners since it was established in 1950.
 Together with our staff and partners, they have spent over 70 years working to protect and advocate for people forced to flee.